 SFSP 01-2019

-Summer Food Service Program Memoranda Rescission SFSP 01-2019

 Summer Food Service Program Memoranda Rescission

 All four of the waivers Alaska had requested from the USDA have been approved.
 The waiver requests may be found on our website under the Public Notification section of our SFSP website.
 As stated previously, the waiver requests approvals include some record keeping requirements for sponsors who operate under the waivers.
 We will continue to work closely with the USDA in the coming weeks to clarify exactly what information they will require and how we can best communicate those requirements to SFSP sponsors.

 Additional Topics